zoe-1/usergt/guides/lifecycleBigPicture.md

 [hapi lifecycle documentation](https://hapijs.com/api#request-lifecycle) shows there are fifteen pre-defined steps in the lifecycle.
 Those steps can be grouped into six general steps which the previous diagram does.
-To give another perspective, the below diagram shows details for all fifteen steps.
+To give another perspective, the below diagram shows details for all fifteen steps and the six general steps.

 ### Lifecycle Details Diagram
 ![LifeCycleDetails](../assets/images/lifecycleDetailsDiagram.png)